Welcome to Project UROK!

 The content on Project UROK is diverse and varied: comedy sketches, testimonials, informational videos, a podcast, scripted and unscripted webseries.
 To see more videos, click here!

-Project UROK, founded in 2014 by Jenny Jaffe, is an initiative of the Child Mind Institute, an independent nonprofit dedicated to transforming the lives of children and families struggling with mental health and learning disorders.
+Project UROK is an initiative of the Child Mind Institute, an independent nonprofit dedicated to transforming the lives of children and families struggling with mental health and learning disorders.
 To learn more about Jenny and the rest of the Project UROK team, click here.